For Online Learners

 Researching a Topic

-Articles on a particular topic may be found by searching a library database.
-To access a library database from off-campus, you will need to be authenticated as a currently enrolled Biola student or currently employed faculty or staff member.
-When you click on a link to a library database, you will be asked to enter your Biola NetID and password.
+To access the full text of electronic resources from off-campus, you will need to be authenticated as a currently enrolled Biola student or currently employed faculty or staff member.
+When you click on a link to an electronic source, you will be asked to enter your Biola NetID and password.

 To find out if the library has the full text of a specific article, first determine the title of the periodical (magazine, journal, or newspaper) in which the article can be found.
 This is sometimes called the source of the article.
 Then use Journals A to Z to see if we have the periodical you need.

-Articles and book chapters not available online may be requested through our Interlibrary Loan service.
+Articles and book chapters not available in electronic form can be requested through our Interlibrary Loan service.
+A digital copy of the book chapter or article will be made available through your ILLiad account.

 LINK+ is a book request service that allows students, staff and faculty of Biola to borrow printed books from participating libraries in California and Nevada.
 The Visiting Patron program allows you to use your Biola ID in person at another LINK+ library.
 The Pick-Up Elsewhere program allows you to request books from the LINK+ Catalog and pick them up at another LINK+ library.
 Please note that LINK+ policy prevents Biola members from ordering books available at their home institution.
 Therefore, you will only be able to use the Pick-Up Elsewhere service for books that are not listed as "available" at the Biola Library.